PsychNeuro/ed1/book/glossary.md

 #### GABA
 is the name of the primary type of +inhibitory +neurotransmitter in the brain, and also the name of the +channels activated thereby.
 The channels allow chloride (Cl-) +ions to enter the +neuron, resulting in increased negative charge.

+#### glia
+are support cells in the brain, which outnumber neurons, and play a number of important roles in regulating and optimizing brain function, including one specialized type that provides the insulating +myelin sheath.

 #### glutamate
 is the main +excitatory +neurotransmitter in the brain, released by +pyramidal neurons in the +neocortex, and activating +AMPA +channels on the receiving +neuron.